RubberDuckCrew/.github/docs/src/development/ci-cd.md

 ## Renovate

 Renovate is a tool for automating dependency updates.
-It helps keep your project dependencies up-to-date by creating pull requests for new versions of dependencies.
+It helps to keep the project's dependencies up-to-date by creating pull requests for new versions of dependencies.

 We use a central Renovate configuration, located at [`renovate-rubberduckcrew.json`](https://github.com/RubberDuckCrew/.github/blob/main/configs/renovate/renovate-rubberduckcrew.json) in the `.github` repository.
 This file defines global rules and standards for all repositories in the organization.